Granite State Awards and Honorary Degrees Conferred by Keene State College

 The nomination committee, chaired by the Chief of Staff to the President, is comprised of nine individuals: the previous two recipients of the Distinguished Teacher Award, the previous two recipients of the Faculty Distinction in Research and Scholarship Award, one student, one staff member from each of the remaining divisions (Finance & Planning, Student Affairs and Advancement), and one alumnus.
 The student, staff, and alumni representatives will be selected by the student assembly, PAT and OS Councils (on a rotating basis), and KSC Alumni Association respectively.
 The Chief of Staff will serve as staff to the nomination committee.

-Mid-fall semester (October) the nomination committee solicits nominations from faculty, staff, students and alumni.
-Nominations must include biographical information for the candidate and a rationale for the nomination.
-In mid-spring semester (April) a representative of the committee presents a list of agreed-upon candidates, sufficiently detailed information and a rationale for the choices to the President's Cabinet.
-By May 15th the committee forwards to the President final recommendation and rationale, including a summary of the nominees' accomplishments and an endorsement letter, and the President approves the nomination for awarding the following year.
+The nomination committee solicits nominations from faculty, staff, students and alumni.
+Nominations include a short paragraph or bullet points identifying your choice for the award and your nominee’s qualifications.
+In mid-spring semester (April) a representative of the committee presents a list of agreed-upon candidates, sufficiently detailed information and a rationale for the choices to the President’s Cabinet.
+By May 15th the committee forwards to the President final recommendation and rationale, including a summary of the nominees’ accomplishments and an endorsement letter, and the President approves the nomination for awarding the following year.

 Nominees will be selected based on the following: individuals of national and/or international importance whose contributions have enhanced society as a whole, or who have otherwise brought significant enrichment or benefit to particular groups; outstanding alumni of the institution, whether residing in the state or out-of-state, or out of the country.